maarky/option/README.md

 This method simply calls the $each function passing in the Options value.
 It never returns anything.

 Some calls the $each function passing in the Options value.
-It returns nothing.
 None ignores the callback and does nothing.
-It returns nothing.

     $some = new Some('Hello');
     $some->foreach(function(string $value) { echo $value; }); //echoes 'Hello', returns nothing.